snehalchaudhari98/snehalchaudhari98.github.io/_pages/markdown.md

 ## 🌟 Attentding Grace Hopper Celebration 2023 in Orlando 🌟

-I'll be attending the Grace Hopper Celebration this month in Orlando! 🎉I am looking forward to the exciting possibilities that lie ahead and the chance to connect with incredible professionals during this time.
+I'll be attending the [Grace Hopper Celebration](https://ghc.anitab.org/ "AnitaB.org") in Orlando! 🎉I am looking forward to the exciting possibilities that lie ahead and the chance to connect with incredible professionals during this time.
 I am really interested in engaging with the incredible lineup of sessions, workshops, and networking opportunities that await.`{: .notice}`

 I'm currently on the lookout for full-time opportunities in the software engineering domain and one of my goals at the conference is to explore new opportunities in the industry, and I'm excited about the possibilities ahead.
 I am also looking forward to making new connections, sharing experiences, and discovering new career opportunities.
-If you're interested in connecting, discussing any opportunities, or simply sharing insights about the conference, please feel free to reach out to me at via LinkedIn or Email (sschaud5@asu.edu).
+If you're interested in connecting, discussing any opportunities, or simply sharing insights about the conference, please feel free to reach out to me at via LinkedIn or Email (sschaud5@asu.edu)  [Email](mailto:sschaud5@asu.edu "Email").

 If you're attending the conference too, I would like to connect with you to exchange any insights and make the most out of this opportunity.
 “Let's connect, learn, and grow!”

 <!-- ## Locations of key files/directories